SSkelleRR/JSPingPong/README.md

 Move your mouse up and down to move your bar.

-Player's side is the right one.
+Player's side is the left one.